gabrieloanca/gmxtools/README.md

     git@github.com:gabrieloanca/gmxtools.git
 For suggestions, reporting bugs or for any assistance write to oanca.gabriel@gmail.com

+For easier use, ddd the path to this folder into your bash rc file.

 The following scripts are available: ffld2gmx.py     - converts ffld parameters to OPLS-AA types fro Gromacs